SeanTAllen/on-deny-capabilities/PITCHME.md

 www.seantallen.com

 ---

 What to expect.

-Basic introduction to Pony.
+- Basic introduction to Pony.

-Lots of terms.
+- Lots of terminology.

 ---